naturae-syria/naturae-syria.github.io/README.md

 This launches `server-https.js` which wraps the Next.js app with Node's HTTPS server.
 The `cert` folder should contain `fullchain.pem` and `privkey.pem`.
+Sample self-signed files are included for local development.

 ## Deploying on AWS